 - Are you working with more money but aren’t super tech-savvy or don’t want to over-complicate things?
-Use Exodus as your main wallet, and consider the MetaMask browser extension for Ethereum and Ethereum-based cryptocurrencies.
+Use Exodus as your Bitcoin wallet, and use the MetaMask browser extension for Ethereum and Ethereum-based cryptocurrencies.

 - Are you working with a lot of money or highly value security?
 Get a Ledger Nano X hardware wallet and connect it to MetaMask.

 - Are you super excited about getting deeply into crypto?
 Get a Ledger Nano X, connect it to MetaMask, then do more research and consider starting a node.

 Personally, I started with Coinbase Pro; then, I chose to get a hardware wallet, and I haven’t yet felt the need to move to an actual node.